neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 <br>

-## Step 3: Sending Mail in Cookiecutter-Django
+## 📧 Step 3: Sending Mail in Cookiecutter-Django

-Let's go over some of the `django` built-in functions designed to simplify sending mail programatically.
+Let's go over some of the `django` built-in functions designed to simplify sending mail programmatically.

 ### From Email